emilioq/advanced-software-lab/README.md

 # personal-website

-This was a course project from "Advanced Software Lab" in Fall 2015
+This was a course project from "Advanced Software Lab" in Fall 2015.

+I created a personal web page utilizing jQuery functions and animations to display personal works.

-The following are lab assignments done in each week
+The following are lab assignments done in each week:

 1 - UNIX Basics
 2 - IDEs and Text Editors